Zaid-Ajaj/the-elmish-book/chapters/elm/form-inputs.md

 We should mention here that even when the UI is re-rendered, the input box element preserves the text that has been entered.
 We *didn't* tell the `input` element that it should use `state.TextInput` but still with each render cycle, the text is kept as it is.
 This makes sense because if it *did* reset the internal state with every cycle, then the text box would be cleared after each keyboard stroke which is not exactly what your users would be expecting.

-This happens because HTML input elements such a text box keep track of an *internal* state of their own so we don't have to tell the input box what text it should have now.
+This happens because HTML input elements such as a text box keep track of an *internal* state of their own so we don't have to tell the input box what text it should have now.
 However, sometimes we do want to tell the input box which value it should have, for example when initializing the application, maybe we don't want the input element to start empty but instead have an initial value.
 For this, we would use the `valueOrDefault` property that forces the input element to change the internal state:

 ```fsharp {highlight: [5]}
 let render state dispatch =